 I voted to extend the Affordable Care Act premium tax credits through 2025, keeping the cost of health insurance more affordable for more than 5 million Americans.

-I’ve co-sponsored a bill that would increase competition in the individual marketplace for Minnesota families by establishing a public option health plan to compete with large insurance companies.
-This would stabilize healthcare costs for our families who have little choice in their region.
-I’ve also introduced my own bill that would lower the cost of health insurance in the individual market.
+I introduced a bill that would lower the cost of health insurance in the individual market.
+And I’ve co-sponsored a bill that would increase competition in the individual marketplace for Minnesota families by establishing a public option health plan to compete with large insurance companies.

-I’ve worked on legislation that would increase access to mental health services by funding new mental health clinics and expanding telehealth services, especially for rural areas, and co-sponsored numerous bills to hold the vaping industry accountable and curb the vaping epidemic.
+I’ve worked on legislation that would increase access to mental health services by funding new mental health clinics and expanding telehealth services, especially for rural areas.

 I am a co-sponsor on bills to fight the opioid epidemic and hold drug companies accountable.